138th Street–Grand Concourse station: History

-From November 18, 2019 to March 30, 2020, the northbound platform was temporarily closed for renovations.
-From April 27, 2020 to July 27, 2020, the southbound platform was temporarily closed for renovations.
+From November 18, 2019, to March 30, 2020, the northbound platform was temporarily closed for renovations.
+From April 27, 2020, to July 27, 2020, the southbound platform was temporarily closed for renovations.

 Station layout

-This station has two side platforms and three tracks, and is the only other station on the line to be built underground.
-The center express track is used by the 4 train during rush hours in the peak direction.
+The 138th Street–Grand Concourse station has two side platforms and three tracks, and is one of only two on the IRT Jerome Avenue Line to be built underground.
+The 4 train skips this station during rush hours in the peak direction.
+It is the southernmost station on the IRT Jerome Avenue Line.
+To the south, the line crosses the Harlem River to the next stop, the 125th Street station in East Harlem, Manhattan.
+The three tracks merge into two and then merge with the IRT Pelham Line to form the four-track IRT Lexington Avenue Line.
+To the north, the local tracks split into two: an inner set that continues north to the Jerome Avenue Line's 149th Street–Grand Concourse station, and an outer set that descends to a lower level and makes a sharp turn to merge with the IRT White Plains Road Line directly west of that line's 149th Street–Grand Concourse station.
+The 5 train uses these tracks during daytime hours.

 Both platform walls have their original mosaic trim line with "MH" tablets on it, a relic of Mott Haven Avenue, the former name of the station.
 At either ends of the platform, where they were extended in the 1950s, the walls have a blue trim with "138TH ST" in white lettering.
 Blue i-beam columns run along both platforms at regular intervals with alternating ones having the standard black number plates in white lettering.

-The station was built with tablets displaying "Mott Haven" and others displaying "138th Street - Mott Haven."
-The ones with "138th Street" were painted over with text reading "138th Street - Grand Concourse," but all were eventually covered with black plates reading "138 Street" in white Standard (Akzidenz-Grotesk) lettering.
+The station was built with tablets displaying "Mott Haven" and others displaying "138th Street–Mott Haven."
+The ones with "138th Street" were painted over with text reading "138th Street–Grand Concourse", but all were eventually covered with black plates reading "138 Street" in white Standard (Akzidenz-Grotesk) lettering.
 During the station's renovation in the late 2010s, most of the tablets were restored.

-It is the southernmost station on the IRT Jerome Avenue Line.
-To the south, the line crosses the Harlem River into East Harlem, Manhattan and the three tracks merge into two and merge with the IRT Pelham Line to form the four-track IRT Lexington Avenue Line.
-To the north, the local tracks split into two.
-One set of tracks (the inner set) continues along Jerome Avenue, and the other set of tracks (the outer set) descends to a lower level and makes a sharp turn to merge with the IRT White Plains Road Line directly west of 149th Street–Grand Concourse.
-The 5 train uses these tracks during daytime hours.

 Until 1972, the station had a connection to the 138th Street Station which served both the Harlem and Hudson Divisions of the New York Central Railroad.